 Because of this, contract speed can depend heavily on the volume and how well workflows are configured and maintained internally, rather than on automation alone.

-LinkSquares has an analytics-driven approach that uses AI to extract insights and track obligations across signed agreements.
+LinkSquares has an analytics-driven approach that uses AI to extract data into insights and track obligations across signed agreements.
 Legal and finance teams often rely on it to understand risk exposure and renewal timelines.

 What it does not always solve: